timkachko/ng-remote-api-config/README.md

 ### Server-side configuration

-Each configuration object should have the same path relative to the root of the api.
+Conventionally, each configuration object should have the same path relative to the root of the api.
 E.g. if the API hosted with URI the `http://kitty.cat/api`, the best way is to have the server to respond with the configuration object on the GET request to the root of the api (apiConfigPath is set '/' by default).
 If we have the config on the different path, e.g.
 `http://kitty.cat/api/config/api.json`, we should set apiConfigPath = '/config/api.json' and it will be the same for the other servers.
-For example, part of API is located on `http://cats-food/prices`, then configuration object should be available on `http://cats-food/prices/config/api.json`, so the client apps know that the config is located on the same path for each server.
-Right now dynamic change of the path is not implemented as having a low priority.
+Lets say, a part of the API is located on `http://cats-food/prices`.
+Then the configuration object should be available on `http://cats-food/prices/config/api.json`, so the client apps are able to retrieve it with the same path for each server.
+Currently the dynamic change of the config path is not implemented as having a low priority.

 Please have a look into the [ui-json.mock.js](test/mock/ui-json.mock.js) for the sample configuration objects.